 Most ships offer kayaking (for an additional cost) for up to 20 guests.
 It’s an incredible way to gain a very different perspective, with expert guides and a Zodiac close enough to offer assistance, yet far enough away not to disrupt the tranquillity.
 Occasionally, if you’re lucky, whales will come to investigate but don’t worry as the guides will form the kayaks into a ‘raft’ and you will enjoy a genuine once-in-a-lifetime experience.

 These luxurious ships combine more traditional-style ‘cruising’ with an Antarctic adventure.
 They offer large, very comfortable cabins with en-suite facilities and many have private balconies.
-The experienced expedition team enable you to explore the Falkland Islands, South Georgia & the Antarctic Peninsula and come home to an exquisite ship with superior comfort and excellent cuisine options.
+The experienced expedition team enable you to explore the Antarctic Peninsula with Zodiac dinghies and come home to an exquisite ship with superior comfort and excellent cuisine options.

 Expedition ships have a greater emphasis on maximising time off the vessel or out on deck.
 The expedition team works closely with the ship’s captain and crew to get you out exploring on the Zodiac dinghies and on shore as much as possible.
 Most voyages also offer kayaking and sometimes camping.
 Cabins are simple and comfortable, the food excellent.
 The ships are stable, fast and manoeuvrable.